SamPutnam/Index/README.md

 This is an index of past and current projects, ranked by *last code commit*.

-As the name suggests, last code commit does not count non-code commits, so it correlates strongly with current codebase vigor.
+As the name suggests, last code commit does not count non-code commits, so it correlates strongly with codebase vigor.

 <br>
 **alive**: in development